-Airbus : urges airlines to pressure Boeing over subsidy row | MarketScreener
+Airbus urges airlines to pressure Boeing over subsidy row | MarketScreener

-The appeal was issued in a letter to several airline bosses meeting in Seoul where the International Air Transport Association has warned of the impact of broader global trade tensions, a person familiar with the issuance of the letter told Reuters.
+The appeal was issued in a letter to several airline bosses meeting in Seoul where the International Air Transport Association (IATA) has warned of the impact of broader global trade tensions, a person familiar with the issuance of the letter told Reuters.

 The United States and Europe have been locked in a 15-year spat over mutual claims of illegal aid to plane giants.